llvm/llvm-project/openmp/libomptarget/test/ompTest/README.md

 Other asserted callbacks which may occur within target regions, will query their
 groupname: retrieving and verifying the value of the group vs. the observed event's own value.

+### Suspending Sequenced Asserts

+When a sequence of events is not of interest while testing, these additional events may be ignored by suspending the assertion until the next match.
+This can be done by using `OMPT_ASSERT_SEQUENCE_SUSPEND` manually or the `_ONLY` macro variants, like `OMPT_ASSERT_GROUPED_SEQUENCE_ONLY`.

+The former will add a special event to the queue of expected events and signal that any non-matching event should be ignored rather than failing the test.
+`_ONLY` macros will embed their corresponding macro between two calls to `OMPT_ASSERT_SEQUENCE_SUSPEND`.
+As a consequence, we will enter passive assertion until a match occurs, then enter passive assertion again.
+This enables us to "only" assert a ceratin, single event in arbitrary circumstances.

 ## Shorthands
 To allow for easier writing of tests and enhanced readability, the following set